JimblesMw/Third-Week-Challange/README.md

 THEN the password is either displayed in an alert or written to the page

 HOW I SOLVED
-Using the srtarter code I plugged in a function to randomly generate charaters into a password.
+Using the starter code I plugged in a function to randomly generate charaters into a password.
 I learned about Math.random and how it can be used to randomly pick charaters from a set when used in a fuction.
 I did read that math.random isnt the most secure way to generate passwords but further calrity would be needed for me to understand why this is.

 RESEARCH LINKS